Skip to main content

 What Needs a Permit in Charlotte?

-Penalties for Unpermitted Work in Charlotte
+Penalty for Unpermitted Work in Charlotte

 How Long Is a Building Permit Good For in Charlotte?

-Who Pulls the Permit in Charlotte?
+Who Should Pull the Permit in Charlotte?

 Chuck’s Take